Owner/ Artistic Director

 Miss Rebecca Rhodes was born in Libertyville, Illinois, and trained at Dance Academy of Libertyville and Milwaukee Ballet School.
 She completed her training at the San Francisco Ballet School.
 She was named apprentice in 2008 and promoted to the San Francisco Ballet Company corps de ballet in 2009.
 She has performed a wide variety of works during her time with the company and originated many roles.
 After giving birth to her daughter, Rhodes decided to leave the ballet company and turned to teaching in San Francisco Ballet School.
 Rhodes now resides in the Bay Area with her husband and two young children.

 Tara has been dancing for over 20 years and is trained in Ballet, Tap, Jazz, Lyrical, Contemporary, Hip-Hop, Ballroom and Acrobatics.
-She continued her training in college and graduated, receiving a B.F.A in Dance Performance and Choreography at the University of Southern Mississippi.
+She continued her training in college and graduated, receiving a B.F.A in Dance Performance and Choreography at the University of Southern Mississippi and credential with Master in Fine Arts at Saint Mary’s College in California.
 While at Southern Miss, she performed in The Repertory Dance Company and choreographed multiple pieces for the company.
 Tara has participated in the American College Dance Festival Association during her undergrad and was a volunteer for Mississippi Festival of the Arts.
 After graduating from college, Tara moved to Fort Walton Beach, Florida where she continued to train in Theatre Arts.
 While in Florida, she received training from dancers such as Tony Dovolani and also performed in shows with Sharna Burgess, Lacey Schwimmer, Mark Ballas and Maksim Chermerkovskiy, all former champions on ABC’S hit reality competition show, Dancing with the Stars.
 Tara has competed professionally all over America as a Professional Theatre Arts Show Dancer.

-Currently, Tara is an active member as one of the head choreographers for Soo Dance Academy’s Competition Team.
+Tara is an active member as one of the choreographers for Soo Dance Academy’s Competition Team.
 She trains and choreographs solos and group routines for competitions in the Bay Area.
 She believes that her passion for dance is what makes her teaching techniques and choreography strong and successful.
-Tara believes that a memorable dance instructor is one that has a clear vision and evident artistry.
-She likes to inspire her students in her classes while striving for her students to find their own unique voice.
-Tara performs professionally with her husband at events and shows all over the San Francisco Bay Area.

 Elena’s love for dancing started at age of 9 when she started studying ballet, character dance and jazz.
 By the age of 18 she graduated from one of the most prestigious dance academies in the world (Moscow Bolshoi Ballet Academy).
 After her graduation she moved to USA with her family and continued her career as a world class adagio performer, where her professional edge required her to master several disciplines simultaneously: dance, acrobatics and the art of illusion.
 She appeared on television shows, competitions and performed in more than 40 countries.